-If you like trains then you will love the Grand Canyon Railway.
-The train departs from Willams Arizona for a 2-hour 65-mile trip to the South Rim of Grand Canyon.
+If you like trains, then you will love the Grand Canyon Railway.
+The train departs from Willams, Arizona, for a 2-hour, 65-mile trip to the Grand Canyon South Rim.
 Options for the train trip include Pullman Class to Luxury Parlor Car.
-Once you arrive at Grand Canyon Village you have about three hours to enjoy the views.
-On the return trip its not unusual for the train to be boarded by friendly bandits.
-It’s all part of the fun onboard the Grand Canyon Railroad.
-Williams, Arizona is 30 miles west of Flagstaff.
+Once you arrive at Grand Canyon Village, you have about three hours to enjoy the views.
+On the return trip, it’s not unusual for the train to be boarded by friendly bandits.
+It’s all part of the fun on the Grand Canyon Railroad.
+Williams, Arizona, is 30 miles west of Flagstaff.

-15 miles north of Flagstaff along Highway 89 you will find the Sunset Crater Volcano National Monument.
+15 miles north of Flagstaff along Highway 89, you will find the Sunset Crater Volcano National Monument.
 The monument’s visitor center is near the entrance.
-Here you will pay your entrance fee and view displays about the areas volcanic past.
-There are several trails that take you through the lava fields however the top of the cinder cone is off limits.
+Here you will pay your entrance fee and view displays about the area’s volcanic past.
+Several trails take you through the lava fields; however, the top of the cinder cone is off-limits.
 Admission to Sunset Crater also includes entrance to Wupatki National Monument.
 Both monuments can easily be visited on a day trip from Flagstaff.
+Website.

 Wupatki National Monument is a fantastic place to visit near Flagstaff, California.
 There are impressive Ancient Pueblo ruins throughout the park.
-You can walk up to and into the ruins here unlike other monuments.
+You can walk up to and into the ruins here, unlike other monuments.
 One of the larger ruins is a short walk from the Wupatki Ruins Visitor Center.
-From there you can take the Loop Road and stop at various sites.
-Loop Road ends at Highway 89 where you can drive to Sunset Crater or return to Flagstaff.
+From there, you can take Loop Road and stop at various sites.
+Loop Road ends at Highway 89, where you can drive to Sunset Crater or return to Flagstaff.
 Wupatki National Monument is located 44-miles from downtown Flagstaff.

-Canyon De Chelly is a long day trip from Flagstaff. about a three hour drive.
-After stopping at the visitor center you have two choices. you can drive along the Rim Highway and pull over at the various canyon overlooks or take a guided tour through the canyon.
-Tours usually last about four hours so plan on spending one night if you plan on taking a canyon tour.
+Canyon De Chelly is a long day trip from Flagstaff.
+About a three-hour drive.
+After stopping at the visitor center, you have two choices.
+You can drive along the Rim Highway, pull over at the various canyon overlooks, or take a guided tour through the canyon.
+Tours usually last about four hours, so plan to spend one night if you plan to take a canyon tour.
 There is no entrance fee for the park.
-Guided Canyon Tours run about $250.00 dollars for up to four persons.
+Guided Canyon Tours run about 250.00 dollars for up to four persons.

 Petrified Forest National Park

 Jerome Ghost Town was a once prosperous mining town halfway between Flagstaff and Phoenix.
-The town was built on the side of Cleopatra Hill and served as the center for the by rich copper mines in the area.
+The town was built on the side of Cleopatra Hill and served as the center for the rich copper mines in the area.
 In its heyday, Jerome had a population of 10,000 people.
-Today less than 500 people call Jerome home and the towns main source of income its tourism.
-Sights to see include the Jerome Historic Park Museum, Gold King Mine & Ghost Town tours, the Bordello Restaurant, and Jerome’s Grand Hotel Asylum Restaurant.
+Today less than 500 people call Jerome home, and the town’s main source of income is tourism.
+Sights to see include the Jerome Historical Park Museum, Gold King Mine & Ghost Town tours, the Bordello Restaurant, and Jerome’s Grand Hotel Asylum Restaurant.
+More info.

-Just down the hill from Jerome, you will find the Verdi Camp tourist Railroad.
+Just down the hill from Jerome, you will find the Verde Canyon tourist Railroad.
 The train takes passengers on a leisurely 40-mile round-trip through the Verde Canyon.
-The views of the Canyons red cliffs are spectacular as the train winds its way along the Verde River to Perkinsville the halfway point.
+The views of the Canyons red cliffs are spectacular as the train winds its way along the Verde River to Perkinsville, the halfway point.
 The return trip follows the same route back to Clarkdale.
-Excursion options include first class, caboose, and coach.
+Excursion options include first-class, caboose, and coach.
 There are also open-air cars that everyone can enjoy.
-Website.

 Grand Canyon Caverns is a famous roadside attraction along Route 66 midway between the California border and Flagstaff.
 Activities include cavern tours via an elevator that takes you 210 feet below the earth’s surface.
 Dining in the restaurant on the surface or the grotto restaurant in the cavern.
 Picking up route 66 souvenirs in the gift shop or staying overnight in the cave motel.
 Grand Canyon Caverns Peach Springs, Arizona.
 Website.